 4: Their Concerns

-When Selena is dealing with something difficult, I cover her in prayer.
+When Selena is dealing with something difficult, it’s part of my role as her husband to cover her in prayer.
 We often pray together when facing a tough time, but I have to remind myself to contend for her with God on my own.
 This is what compassion is all about: taking on someone else’s situation and burdens as your own.

 Go to God on your spouse’s behalf, taking on their concerns as your own.